cleskowsky/cleskowsky.github.io/til.md

 # Java

 * [Db migrations in java](https://flywaydb.org/): Incredibly Spring data doesn’t have a story for db migrations out of the box (It seems to have everything else!)

+# Linux

+* `zip -er a.zip a/`: Creates an encrypted zipfile of contents with folders from a/
+* `dd if=/dev/zero of=a.txt bs=1024 count=10240`: Create a 10m “empty” file for testing (10k chunks, at 1024 bytes per chunk)
+* `pstree -s tomcat`: Show processes containing tomcat in their commandline (brew install pstree)

 # MacOS